learosema/hello-webgl/talk-webgl/SLIDES.md

 gl.vertexAttribPointer(positionLoc, recordSize, type, normalized, stride, offset);
 ```

-assign an attribute to a buffer
+Assign an attribute to a buffer

 -----------------------------------------------------
 # Running it in JS